Wednesday, January 21, 2026

 [Image 2: Frank J. Doherty, The Settlers of the Beekman Patent, Vol. 5, pp. 443–44] The section where Doherty discusses the Fuller family settlers in the Beekman Patent.

-Doherty’s work and Carol Clark Johnson’s research place this David and Mehitable firmly in Dutchess County, New York.
+Doherty’s work and Carol Clark Johnson’s research place this Daniel and Mehitable firmly in Dutchess County, New York.

-[Image 3: Carol Clark Johnson, Fullers, Sissons, and Scotts] The snippet showing the David/Mehitable claim.
+[Image 3: Carol Clark Johnson, Fullers, Sissons, and Scotts] The snippet showing the Daniel/Mehitable claim.

 Hello????
 Crickets.